devreplay/devreplay/README.md

 | unnecessary  | String  |  Unused or unnecessary code: The   editor and CLI change the default message to *before is unused*'.
 Also, this   property changes the behavior of the    editor's representation from drawing a wavy line to graying the   snippet text. |
 | deprecated   | String  | Deprecated or obsolete code: The editor and CLI change the default   message to *before is deprecated*'.
 Also, this property changes the editor's   representation from wavy to strikethrough.                                            |

-### Support Languages and Frameworks
+### Supported Languages and Frameworks

-Also, you can use default rules by extends some rules such as
+You can enable built-in rules by directly writing a language or framework name in a rule file.
+For example, the following rule file enables TypeScript and Python rules.
+The built-in rules are defined in `src/rules/[language-or-framework-name].ts` files.

 ```json
 [